romina-gza/qr-code-challenge/README.md

 I want to perfect all that i learned even now and this is HTML, CSS and i want deeped SCSS, Movil first and Java Script.
 I can't connect JS with HTML yet but is something that i have plan to do.

 ### Useful resources
-how i am starting i was searching on internet:
+As i am starting i was searching on internet:

 - [Sass, El Manual Oficial](https://uniwebsidad.com/libros/sass/capitulo-1) - This helped to use SCSS, i check it when i forget how to use it.
 - [Movil-first vs Desktop-first](https://joegalley.com/articles/mobile-first-vs-desktop-first-media-queries) - And this link is about "mobile-first", with this information i understood how to applicate it in my projects.